After over 100 days of war, Palestinians fight in hard-hit areas of Gaza and fire rockets at Israel

 Iranian-backed groups in Iraq and Syria have carried out dozens of attacks on bases housing U.S. forces, and a U.S. airstrike in Baghdad killed an Iranian-backed militia leader earlier this month.

-Israel and Lebanon's Hezbollah militant group have exchanged fire along the border nearly every day since the start of the war in Gaza.
-The strikes and counterstrikes have grown more severe since an Israeli strike killed Hamas' deputy political leader in Beirut earlier this month, raising fears of a repeat of the 2006 war between the two longtime foes.
+Israel and Lebanon's Hezbollah militant group have exchanged fire along the border nearly every day since the war in Gaza began.
+The strikes and counterstrikes have grown more severe since an Israeli strike killed Hamas' deputy political leader in Beirut this month, raising fears of a repeat of the 2006 war.

 MILITANTS KEEP FIGHTING IN GAZA'S HARD-HIT NORTH